fahlke/flux-kind/infrastructure/manifests/flux-monitoring/README.md

 ## About

-This will install the PodMonitors and the dashboards required to mnonitor Flux.
+This will install the PodMonitors and the dashboards required to monitor Flux.

 ## Original Sources